-While it’s brilliant that you finally got a job offer after applying for so many job roles and you’re over the moon that it has all paid off.
-However, the chances are, you are reading this blog post because you’re not sure you should accept that job offer and you are not entirely sure you definitely want the job.
+At Aspire Cambridge we understand that, while it’s brilliant that you finally got a job offer after applying for so many job roles and you’re over the moon that it has all paid off, the chances are that you are reading this blog post because you’re not sure you should accept that job offer and you are not entirely sure you definitely want the job.

-We have put together this blog post with questions you need to consider when being given a job offer; if you find yourself nodding in agreement to any that you are feeling then you really should say ‘No’ to that job offer.
+We have put together some questions you need to consider when being given a job offer; if you find yourself nodding in agreement to any, then you really should consider saying ‘no’ to that job offer.
 Life is too short to do a job you hate, especially when we all spend so long at work.

 Does It Match Your Current Lifestyle?

-If for example, your current job lets you come in half an hour early and leave half an hour early so you miss traffic rush hours or it means you can pick up the children from school then you need to make sure that the employer with the job offer can do the same so it does not affect your personal and family life.
+If for example, your current job lets you come in half an hour early and leave half an hour early so you miss rush hour, or it means you can pick up the children from school, then you need to make sure that the employer offering you a new role can do the same.
+This will avoid any major disruption to your personal or family life.
 You also need to make sure that the culture of the company suits your personality too; if you thrive in a fast-paced and ever-changing environment then a slow and steady small office just won’t work for you.

 Is The Pay Too Low?

-Check that the lower pay the new company are offering can allow you to maintain your current lifestyle and if it cannot, that almost immediate opportunities for progression, promotion, bonuses or commission are available to you.
+if you are taking a pay cut, check that the lower pay can allow you to maintain your current lifestyle and if it cannot, that opportunities for progression, promotion, bonuses or commission are available to you.
 Make sure that you never undersell yourself; a new employer will pay as little as they can get away with and while you may be desperate to leave your current workplace, doing so for less money may not be the best decision.

 How Long Is The Commute?